 Unlike other martial arts, tai chi does not involve physical contact or rapid physical movements, making it an ideal activity for older people.

-Read more about physical activity guidance for older adults.
+Read more about physical activity guidelines for older adults

 Drinking alcohol can lead to loss of co-ordination and exaggerate the effects of some medicines.